-NVDR Non-Voting Depository Receipt Swedish Deposit Certificate SDB Warrants Subscription Right
+Non-Voting Depository Receipt Swedish Deposit Certificate SDB Warrants Subscription Right and the time horizon is one day.

 VaR is a parametric in this case and is calculated in accordance with the covariance method.
 The covariance matrix is presented by the risk system and is updated on a monthly basis.
 The confidence level is 95%